 3 tbsp baking powder

-Let it rise until double the size.
+Let it rise until doubled.

-Let them rest for 15 minutes.
+Rest for 15 minutes.